 Over the years I have also built a number of small model yachts including replicas of the Spray, the Tumlaren class, the beautiful ‘J’ boats as well as the old fishing smacks.

 I have always had an interest in painting and although my business career limited my time to paint, it did provide me with an opportunity to visit many art galleries around the world and to view the originals of many marine artists including Thomas Hoyne III, John Stobart, Winslow Homer and Montague Dawson.
 One of the most impressive exhibitions I attended was at the Royal Exchange Art Gallery in London with a display of a large number of Frank Wagner’s paintings of superbly detailed and lively views of yachts of the early 1900s.

 My paintings are mainly in oil, and cover a range of scenes from the beautiful America’s Cup yachts to the small sailing dinghies of current times, as well as seascapes in which I try to depict the many moods of the water.
-A particular theme that I am specialising in is the early small cruising yachts that ventured thousands of miles across the oceans, before the advent of all the modern technology, with owners who either sailed solo or with a minimal crew.
-Before painting these yachts I read the books of their voyages, study the yacht’s lines, and other intimate details of the rigging and fittings.
-By the end of the painting I feel that I am also aboard the vessel and experiencing part of the voyage with the air whistling in the rigging, the spray in the air, and the warmth of the early morning sun taking effect after a cold night on watch….
+A particular theme, that I specialised in, was the early small cruising yachts that ventured thousands of miles across the oceans, before the advent of all the modern technology, with owners who either sailed solo or with a minimal crew.
+Before painting these yachts I read the books of their voyages, and studied the yacht’s lines, and other details of the rigging and fittings.
+By the end of the painting I felt that I was also aboard the vessel and experiencing part of the voyage with the air whistling in the rigging, the spray in the air, and the warmth of the early morning sun taking effect after a cold night on watch….